iai-group/arxivdigest-recommenders/README.md

 Recommender systems for arXivDigest.

-Paper and author metadata are retrieved from Semantic Scholar.
+The author details and paper metadata used by the recommender systems are retrieved from the [Semantic Scholar API](https://api.semanticscholar.org/).

-## Recommenders
+## Available Recommenders

-There is currently only one recommender available.
+At the moment, there is only one recommender available.

-### Venue-Based
+### Venue-Based Recommender

-Recommender based on the assumption that a paper's relevance to a user is tied to the degree of venue co-publishing between the paper's authors and the user: a paper is relevant to a user if the authors of the paper publish at the same venues as the user.
+Based on the assumption that a paper's relevance to a user is tied to the degree of venue co-publishing between the paper's authors and the user: a paper is relevant to a user if the authors of the paper publish at the same venues as the user.

 ## Requirements